*This post was originally published on March 17, 2020*

 The weeks and months ahead will challenge everyone of us in one way or another.
 As we all adapt to this changing environment, JCJ will continue to take measures to ensure our justice work is still front and center in everything we do, focusing on the acute needs of underserved and underrepresented communities.

-Here are some of the ways we are doing that:
+Here are some of the ways we’ve been doing that:

 - JCJ joined 100+ justice organizations in penning a letter to California Governor Gavin Newsom urging his administration to allow all Californians access to benefit programs, regardless of citizenship or immigration status.